mabiesen/microbit_pi_laser_pointer/README.md

 ## Plugging in Your Servos

 ## How it works
 1 microbit will be connected directly to the raspberry pi and act in the capacity of an information hub.
-The other microbit will be powered by battery and will be used to control motion of the laser pointer using the onboard accelerometer and compass.
+The other microbit will be powered by battery and will be used to control motion of the laser pointer using the onboard accelerometer.

 So flow is as follows:
 1. each of the devices are turned on.
 Plug the "hub" microbit into the Raspberry Pi USB port.
 Plug in servos before turning on the Raspberry Pi.